Elon Musk says his ketamine use is good for Tesla investors

 "What matters is execution," Musk said.
 "Tesla is worth about as much as the rest of the car industry combined, from nothing.
 From an investor's standpoint, if there is something I'm taking, I should keep taking it."

+Musk added that he doesn't abuse ketamine because of his workload, which he said frequently involves 16-hour days and working on the weekends.
+"I can't really get wasted because I can't get my work done," he said.

-Tesla shares rose 5.8% in Monday morning trading.
-They've plunged 30% so far this year, compared with a 7.3% gain for the S&P 500 index.
+Tesla shares rose 6.3% on Monday.
+They've plunged about 30% so far this year, compared with a 9% gain for the S&P 500 index.

+In a March 13 statement, issued after Musk canceled the X partnership with Lemon, the social media platform said it "champions free speech."
+But it added that "like any enterprise, we reserve the right to make decisions about our business partnerships."

 The interview ended with testy remarks from Musk over Lemon's questioning of X's free speech policies and the loss of big advertisers.
 In November, Musk had said fleeing advertisers could "kill the company," but at the same time blasted businesses that were seeking to distance themselves from the social media service.